rpiRobotics/ARM-20-02-C-15-Swarm-Robotics/readme.md

 In the `/etc/ros/kinetic/ros.d` directory of the Ridgeback, move the existing files and copy the three files in the [`ridgeback_startup`](https://github.com/rpiRobotics/ARM-20-02-C-15-Swarm-Robotics/tree/main/ridgeback_startup) folder.
 These new launch files put all the Ridgeback nodes and topics into the `/ridgeback` namespace.

 You can run this automatically by running `./ridgeback_namespacing.bash`.
-This will move the files currently in `/etc/ros/kinetic/ros.d` to the folder `/home/administrator/backup_ros_d`.
+This will move all the files currently in `/etc/ros/kinetic/ros.d` to the folder `/home/administrator/backup_ros_d`.